Regular patterns, substitudes, Feynman categories and operads: The hereditary condition and exactness

 so that altogether $f$ factors as

 If we take the middle permutation to belong to the left-hand factor, then we obtain a factorisation of the standard shape \eqref{eq:standardfact}, and by the uniqueness property in the hereditary condition, this must actually be {\em equal} to the standard factorisation \eqref{eq:standardfact}, that is $s'_j = s_j$ for all $j\in \underline n$.
 On the other hand, if we let the middle permutation belong to the right-hand factor, we get precisely the given normalised factorisation \eqref{eq:givenfact}.
 Hence the given normalised factorisation is connected to the standard factorisation.
-Since we already remarked that any factorisation is connected to its normalisation, we have altogether shown that $\operatorname{Fact}(f)$ is connected. \end{proof}

-An alternative proof follows from the results in Section~\ref{sec:pins}: by Proposition \ref{prop:substitudes-among-pinned-SMCs}, we may assume that $\tau$ is of the form $\LHerm(q)$, where $q : C \to P$ is a substitude.
-It can be checked directly that for any morphism of operads $q$, the symmetric monoidal functor $\LHerm(q)$ is exact.
+Since we already remarked that any factorisation is connected to its normalisation, we have altogether shown that $\operatorname{Fact}(f)$ is connected. \end{proof} An alternative proof can be derived from the results in Section~\ref{sec:pins}: by Proposition \ref{prop:substitudes-among-pinned-SMCs}, we may assume that $\tau$ is of the form $\LHerm(\phi)$, where $\phi : C \to P$ is a substitude.
+It can be checked directly that for any morphism of operads $\phi$, the symmetric monoidal functor $\LHerm(\phi)$ is exact.
 See \cite{Weber-Guitart} (Corollary 3.4.1) for a proof.

-The second subgoal is to prove that exactness of a symmetric (colax) monoidal functor $\tau: \freesym C \to M$ implies the hereditary condition.
-The main idea is to characterise the hereditary condition directly in terms of exact squares, which we do in Corollary \ref{cor:exact-reformulation-of-hereditariness} below.

-\begin{blanko}{Notation.} Until the end of this section, the symbols $\muC$ and $\etaC$ refer to the ($C$-component of the) multiplication and unit of the free-symmetric-monoidal-category monad $\freesym$.